Before I begin…a huge favor:

-I have spent years getting cultivating some of Boston’s best professional on-site hair and makeup artists and I highly recommend availing yourself of their services.
-We are lucky enough to have a relationship with makeup artist Bre Welch, who was voted “Best of Boston” by Improper Bostonian Magazine, as well as the insanely fabulous Brandon Ward, the wonderful and talented Kacie Corbelle and several other great local artists.
-The cost for a hair and makeup session is $150-$200, takes about an hour, will make you look amazing, but is subject to availability.
-Reserve appointments well in advance.
+I have spent years cultivating some of Boston’s best professional on-site hair and makeup artists and I highly recommend availing yourself of their services.
+We are lucky enough to have a relationship with makeup artist Bre Welch, who was voted “Best of Boston” by Improper Bostonian Magazine, as well as the insanely fabulous Brandon Ward, and several other great local artists.
+The cost for a hair and makeup session is $150-$200, takes about an hour and will make you look and feel beautiful.
+Reserve appointment times well in advance.

 Our team can leave you looking completely natural or with the appearance of a New York City runway model.
-They work on national magazine campaigns, celebrity shoots, and dozens upon dozens of headshots with me.
-Men use makeup too — usually we squeeze them in before or after a female client for 10 minutes to reduce shine.
+They work on national magazine campaigns, celebrity shoots, and literally hundreds of headshots with me each year.
+Men can use touch-ups, though often we squeeze them in before or after a female client for 10 minutes to reduce shine and primp hair.
 Let us know if you are interested and we will work out the best time for everyone involved.

 How do I prepare for the hair/makeup artist?

-Simply come with clean, dry, manageable hair and a clean face.
-Feel free to bring a separate set of clothes when sitting in the makeup chair and please be on time as we normally schedule a full day of back to back appointments with our artists.
+Come to the studio with clean, dry, manageable hair and a clean face.
+Feel free to bring a separate set of clothes when sitting in the makeup chair and please be a few minutes early as we normally schedule a full day of back to back appointments with our artists.

 What about nose hair?

 I’m so glad you asked about nose hair.
-I’m going to share a little bit about this particular issue to help you prepare for your shoot.
-My camera creates very high resolution images that show everything in your anterior nasal passage.
-If I had a nickel for how often I need to request the removal of unwanted nasal hair from my retoucher, I’d be a very wealthy man.
-Invest $12 in a nose hair trimmer at the drugstore and get busy—this goes for women as well as men.
+My camera creates extremely high resolution images that show everything in your anterior nasal passage.
+If I had a penny for how often I need to request the removal of unwanted nasal hair from my retoucher, I’d be a very wealthy man.
+Invest $12 in a nose hair trimmer at the drugstore and get busy—yes this goes for women as well as men.
 While you’re holding the trimmer in your hand, feel free to remove other stray facial hair too.
 Better to spend $12 in advance than $50 to have it digitally removed from the photo after.